Foreign Secretary visits Israel to show ‘solidarity’ after Hamas attacks

 A previous estimate had put the figure at more than 10.

-The UK Government has not confirmed any figures for those believed dead or missing, pointing to the fast-moving situation in the region.
+The UK Government has not so far confirmed any figures for those believed dead or missing, pointing to the fast-moving situation in the region.

 Among those known to have died is Nathanel Young, 20, who was serving in the Israeli army when he was killed during Hamas’s attack.